The Office of Assessment within the Division of Academic Affairs coordinates Towson

 and programmatic assessment data.

-With staff representation on the University Assessment Council (UAC), the Sub-committee
+With staff representation on the University Assessment Council (AAC), the Committee

-on Institutional Effectiveness (SIE), and the Sub-committee on Student Learning Assessment
+on Institutional Effectiveness (CIE), and the Sub-committee on Student Learning Assessment

 (SSLA), the OA aids development and prosecution of wider institutional assessment